Municipal Drive Units

 Concentric Dual Drive: Dual drives are multi-tasking units that provide independent mixing in the feedwell, while the rakes transport settled solids along the floor.
 Supplied in both shaft and cage designs, dual drives are commonly used in WesTech’s Solids CONTACT CLARIFIERS™ and Flocculating Clarifiers.
 Two distinct motor/reducer assemblies are combined into one unit, which allows for independent speed control of the mixer/flocculator and the rake arms.

 D25 Gearless Shaft Drive: The D25 drive has the motor and speed reducer assembly directly mounted on the precision bearing for low-torque applications.
-The precision bearing eliminates the need for a submerged bearing that is common with other gearless drives and some strip-liner drives.
+The precision bearing eliminates the need for a submerged bearing, which is common with other gearless drives and some strip-liner drives.
 In these low-torque applications, the main gear-to-pinion reduction is not needed.

 Direct Shaft Drive: For light-duty applications, WesTech provides a drive unit that connects the center drive shaft directly to the output of the cycloidal speed reducer.